-'This Is Us' Joked About Miguel Marrying Rebecca & Made An Important Point
+LOL, 'This Is Us' Just Made Fun Of Miguel Marrying Rebecca

 Miguel’s in a tough spot on This Is Us (series writing by: Jas Waters, 10 episodes.)
 First, he was Jack’s best friend, so he was watching, from the outside, scenes from the best marriage in television history (hyperbole, but still).
 Then, Jack died and things we haven’t learned yet happened, and it all fell apart.
 Eventually, Miguel and Rebecca reconnected and got married, and it’s still kinda weird.
 Don't fret, though, Miguel knows his marriage to Rebecca is weird on This Is Us, and it took Kevin going to rehab for him to admit it.